10 Easy Ways to Eliminate Bloating

 Isn't that bloated feeling in your tummy just the pits?
 Especially when you need to be social or walk into a work meeting.
-There is a reason for bloating and I'd like to share some of my tips with you to avoid it in the first place.
+There is a reason for bloating and we'd like to share some of our tips with you to avoid it in the first place.
 Because once you are bloated, let’s face it – it's hard to hold your tummy and pretend that it's not there.

 Bloating is when your belly feels swollen and distended after eating.
 It is usually caused by excess gas production or disturbances in the movement of the muscles of the digestive system.
 Bloating can often cause pain, discomfort and a “stuffed” feeling.
 It can also make your stomach look a lot bigger than it actually is.

 Most people are a little irregular from time to time, and that can make you bloated.
 Some foods can cause it.
 So can not drinking enough water, sudden changes in your diet, or eating when you are stressed.
 It usually passes on its own so staying calm is better than further stressing your nervous system, which will increase your bloating.